-The following table sets forth information regarding the beneficial ownership of shares of Trust stock by each person who is known to us to be the beneficial owner of more than five percent of the outstanding shares of Trust stock, each of our directors and executive officers and our directors and executive officers as a group as of March 31, 2007, based on 20,450,000 shares issued and outstanding.
+The following table sets forth information regarding the beneficial ownership of shares of Trust stock by each person who is known to us to be the beneficial owner of more than five percent of the outstanding shares of Trust stock, each of our directors and executive officers and our directors and executive officers as a group as of March 31, 2008, based on 31,525,000 shares issued and outstanding.
 All holders of shares of Trust stock are entitled to one vote per share on all matters submitted to a vote of holders of shares of Trust stock.
 The voting rights attached to shares of Trust stock held by our directors, executive officers or major shareholders do not differ from those that attach to shares of Trust stock held by any other holder.
 Under Rule 13d-3 of the Exchange Act, "beneficial ownership" includes shares for which the individual, directly or indirectly, has voting power, meaning the power to control voting decisions, or investment power, meaning the power to cause the sale of the shares, whether or not the shares are held for the individual's benefit.
-The address for each Director, Executive Officer, Compass Group International and Pharos I, LLC is 61 Wilton Road, Westport, Connecticut, 06880.
+The address for each Director, Executive Officer, and Pharos I, LLC is 61 Wilton Road, Westport, Connecticut, 06880.
+The address for CGI Diversified Holdings, LP, which we refer to as CGI, is Bayside House, Bayside Executive Park, West Bay Street & Blake Road, P.O.
+Box AP-59214, Nassau, Bahamas.

 Shares of Trust Stock Representing Sole Voting and/or Percent of Shares

 Name and Address of Beneficial Owner Investment Power Outstanding

 5% Beneficial Owners

-CGI(1) 7,350,000 35.9%

-Prides Capital Partners, L.L.C.(2) 1,308,653 6.4%
+CGI (1) 7,681,000 24.4%

-Chilton Investment Company, L.L.C.(3) 1,105,045 5.4%
+Chilton Investment Company, L.L.C.
+(2) 1,727,077 5.5%

-Directors and Executive Officers:
+Directors, Nominees and Executive Officers:

-C. Sean Day 323,350 1.6%
+C. Sean Day (3) 423,919 1.3%

-I. Joseph Massoud(4) 266,667 1.3%
+I. Joseph Massoud (4) 291,667

-James J. Bottiglieri 6,667
+James J. Bottiglieri 12,667

-Harold S. Edwards 3,830
+Harold S. Edwards 6,685

-D. Eugene Ewing 9,455
+D. Eugene Ewing 15,485

-Mark H. Lazarus 1,122
+Mark H. Lazarus 2,452

-Ted Waitman 14,455
+Ted Waitman 15,785

+Gordon Burns

-All Directors and Executive Officers as a Group 625,546 3.1%
+All Directors, Nominees and Executive Officers as a Group 768,860 2.4%